simulogics/airlinesim-docs/content/docs/beginners-guide/cabin-configuration/index.md

 Once the classes are set up, you can equip each one with seats and deploy additional flight attendants:

-* Seat types: By clicking on Select next to Seat, you can decide which type of seat you want to put in each class.
+* **Seat types**: By clicking on Select next to Seat, you can decide which type of seat you want to put in each class.
 Better seats result in higher ratings, however they're usually pricey and take up more space, decreasing the maximum number of passengers you can transport.
 It's always a trade-off between quality and efficiency: If you're the only airline on a route, you can aim to offer as many seats as possible; if a route has many competitors, it's preferable to offer more comfortable seats.

-* Number of seats: You can select the number of seats under Seats/Cabin.
+* **Number of seats**: You can select the number of seats under Seats/Cabin.
 If you choose 0, the class won't be used in the cabin configuration.
 If you already added seats to other classes, you can use the Top Up button to fill up the remaining space with seats for the class that you're currently editing.

-* Extra pitch: If you want to give your passengers more leg room, don’t remove seat rows - just increase the extra pitch value and you're good to go!
+* **Extra pitch**: If you want to give your passengers more leg room, don’t remove seat rows - just increase the extra pitch value and you're good to go!

-* Additional F / As: Here, you can add additional flight attendants for each class.
+* **Additional F / A**: Here, you can add additional flight attendants for each class.
 You should already have a base number of staff but you can assign more employees to increase ratings.
 Tip: Aircraft with fewer than 20 seats don't necessarily need a flight attendant.
 By default, one attendant is responsible for 50 passengers per class.
 More flight attendants have a positive effect on the evaluation of your flights.

 If you’re unsure how your current configuration affects your passengers ratings, just save it and switch to the Ratings tab.
 And remember: Each aircraft type requires its own cabin layout!